alphagov/notifications-node-client/DOCUMENTATION.md

 #### phoneNumber (required)

 The phone number of the recipient of the text message.
 This number can be a UK or international number.
+For example:

 ```
 "+447900900123"